 Sakae Drums Trilogy Drum Kit

 And what a fruitful partnership that has been, sparking a drum style revolution in the 1970s and always maintaining exceptionally high standards.
-But from 2009 Sakae started to make its own drums and now feels it's time to fly solo.
+But from 2009 Sakae started to make its own drums and drum kits and now feels it's time to fly solo.

 For Sakae to make its own mark it will have to explore different directions.
 Trilogy does that in its all-important shell construction, by boldly opting for a vintage-style shell, a thin three-ply affair with reinforcing rings.